scholokov/long-travel-2/Prod_report/Oksana Drobik.md

 Number of tests with status Failed:  26

 The number of bugs is opened:
-The list of bugs NOT closed at the moment
+The list of bugs NOT closed at the moment1

 Recommendations: